Nikola Tavares: Wealdstone

 On 29 March 2021, Tavares joined National League club Wealdstone on a contract running until the end of the 2020–21 season.
 He made his debut in a league match versus Solihull Moors the following day and suffered a season-ending thigh injury 62 minutes into the 3–0 defeat.
 Tavares signed a new contract in July 2021 and made 27 appearances, scoring one goal, during a mid-table 2021–22 season.
 He turned down a new contract and departed Grosvenor Vale in June 2022.

 Dagenham & Redbridge

 On 10 June 2022, Tavares signed a two-year contract with National League club Dagenham & Redbridge for a compensation fee.
 The transfer made him a full-time player.
 After making six appearances during the opening month of the 2022–23 season, Tavares suffered a season-ending injury.
+He entered the 2023–24 season fit and ended a mid-table campaign with 32 appearances.
+In May 2024, the club entered discussions with Tavares over a new contract, but he elected to transfer away later that month.
+During two seasons at Victoria Road, Tavares made 38 appearances.

+Barnet

+On 17 May 2024, Tavares signed a two-year contract with National League club Barnet.
+He made 39 appearances and scored one goal during the National League championship-winning 2024–25 season.

 International career

 Tavares won six caps for Croatia between U18 and U20 level.
 Passport issues prevented Tavares from being included in the South Africa U23 squad for two 2019 Africa U23 Cup of Nations qualifiers versus Angola in March 2019.
 He was named as "passport pending player" for South Africa's 2019 Africa Cup of Nations squad, but was not named in the final selection.
 In February 2020, Tavares was named in South Africa's preliminary squad for the 2020 Olympic Games.